erikeidt/erikeidt.github.io/The-Double-E-Method.md

 operand stack: AST for a+b

 input: asterik token *
-6: reduce until higher precedence than * (nothing to do as the operator stack is empty) push binary multiplication onto the operator stack switch to unary state
+6: again in binary state, so is binary multiplication reduce until higher precedence than binary * (nothing to do as the operator stack is empty) push binary multiplication onto the operator stack switch to unary state